janclemenslab/etho/CONTRIBUTING.md

 Thank you for your interest in contributing to `etho`.

+## Platform scope

+`etho` is tested as runtime software for Windows acquisition rigs.
+The hardware stack depends on vendor SDKs, which may also work on macOS or Linux but have not been tested with `etho`.
+Development, unit tests, and documentation work can be done on Windows, macOS, or Linux when hardware SDKs are not required.
+Keep user-facing installation and run instructions Windows-focused; use cross-platform commands only for contributor workflows.

 ## Reporting issues

 Please use the GitHub issue tracker to report bugs, request features, or ask questions.
 When possible, include: